NatalieC001/Cloudinary-AI-Upscaler-Blender-Add-on/README.md

 # Cloudinary AI Upscaler – Blender Add-on

-Cloudinary_SecureInstaller.py offers a more secure installer -  seprating out the password from scene (so you cant accidentally export your api passwords)
+Cloudinary_SecureInstaller.py offers a more secure installer -  seprating out the password from scene (so you cant accidentally export your api passwords if you share blender scenes)

 <img width="719" height="210" alt="image" src="https://github.com/user-attachments/assets/826afac2-65d2-4a93-98d4-a4a95a970943" />